Hank Steinberg: Career

 Steinberg co-created and was executive producer of TNT's The Last Ship, in 2014, which ran for five seasons and 56 episodes through 2018.
 The series, starring Eric Dane, Rhona Mitra, Adam Baldwin, Charles Parnell, Travis Van Winkle, Marissa Neitling, Jocko Sims, Kevin Michael Martin, and Christina Elmore, follows a naval destroyer crew, after a pandemic kills most of Earth's population.

 Steinberg went on to create and serve as an executive producer of the ABC American legal drama For Life, which premiered February 11, 2020.
 The series is a fictional legal and family drama inspired by the life of convict turned attorney Isaac Wright Jr. The success of the show led his Channel Road Productions company to an overall deal with Sony Pictures Television.

-Sony acquired the rights to the Italian drama Doc – Nelle tue mani for Steinberg who sought to adapt the drama for an American audience.
-In 2021 Steinberg hired Barbie Kligman to help develop and serve as show-runner.
+Sony Pictures Television acquired the international rights to the Italian drama Doc – Nelle tue mani in 2020 and later approached Steinberg about developing an American adaptation.
+In 2021 Steinberg brought on Barbie Kligman to help develop and serve as show-runner for the show's first season.
 Steinberg and Kligman sold the rights to Fox in 2023, and cast Molly Parker in the titular role.
-The series shot in Toronto and the premiere will air on Fox on January 7th 2025.
-In addition to serving as the Executive Producer, Steinberg also wrote Episode 3 and Episode 5 of the first season.

-Following the success of Doc, Fox Entertainment signed Steinberg to a broadcast direct deal to develop new dramas for the network.
-Fox President Michael Thorn said, “Hank is an invaluable creative partner and collaborator, already delivering the intense new medical procedural ‘Doc’ to the network.
-Expanding this relationship builds on Hank’s proven track record for creating undeniable, broad-appeal franchises, and with his incomparable voice, will bring even more incredible, unexpected entertainment to Fox’s audiences worldwide.”
+Following a massively successful first season, Fox announced it had renewed Doc for a 22 episode second season in February 2025, with Hank Steinberg continuing to co-showrun with Barbie Kligman.
+The high ratings and critical acclaim continued in Docs sophomore season, and season one reached the Netflix Top Ten upon its debut on the streamer.
+On March 9th, 2026 Fox announced the show will return for a third season in Fall 2026.